Neurofeedback is a non-drug treatment for anxiety.

 Neurofeedback enables your brain to not overreact to stress in the first place.

-You don’t have to remember skills that you really don’t freakin want to use in-the- moment anyway.
+You don’t have to try to remember skills that you really can’t freakin use.
 You don’t have to try to calm yourself down (who can calm themselves down when they are annoyed?)

 You are ready for a change.